tyler-dodge/org-assistant/README.md

 used as the OpenAI key.

 * [org-assistant-mode-visual-line-enabled](#org-assistant-mode-visual-line-enabled)<a name="org-assistant-mode-visual-line-enabled"></a>:
-When non-nil, `visual-line-mode' is enabled with `org-assistant-mode'.
+When non-nil, 'visual-line-mode' is enabled with 'org-assistant-mode'.

 * [org-assistant-buffer-name](#org-assistant-buffer-name)<a name="org-assistant-buffer-name"></a>:
-The buffer name used for the `org-assistant' buffer.
+The buffer name used for the 'org-assistant' buffer.

 * [org-assistant-mode-line-format](#org-assistant-mode-line-format)<a name="org-assistant-mode-line-format"></a>:
-The `mode-line-format' used by the `org-assistant' buffer.
+The 'mode-line-format' used by the 'org-assistant' buffer.

-Set to nil to use `mode-line-format' instead.
+Set to nil to use 'mode-line-format' instead.

 * [org-assistant-model](#org-assistant-model)<a name="org-assistant-model"></a>:
 The model used for the assistant.